(Clicka qui per traduzioni in italiano)

 These films were followed by the

-documentary films Spiritual Voices (1995)
+documentary films Spiritual Voices (1995), a five-hour gallery of Russian soldiers,

 Mat i Syn/ Mother and Son (1997) is mostly

-visual poetry via Alexi Fyodorov's virtuoso photography.
+visual poetry via Alexei Fyodorov's virtuoso photography.

 The slow, distorted, austere "story" is set in a desolate landscape and